Solar Scam news

 Additionally, be aware of solar companies that promise unusually low rates – if an offer sounds too good to be true, it probably is.
 Lastly, when you receive a solar scam phone call, avoid engaging with the caller by not answering any questions and immediately ending the call.
 Taking these steps will help ensure solar scammers don't interrupt your day any more than necessary.

-Get involved in our solar community that fights for the rights of our solar energy by educating and supporting more people to go solar in the RGV and in other communities in Texas.
+Get involved in our solar community that fights for the rights of our solar energy by educating and supporting more people to go solar in the RGV and other communities in Texas.